 Gastroesophageal Reflux Disease, called GERD, is a common gastrointestinal condition.
 Cleveland Clinic reports than an estimated 20% of the US population have GERD.
 It is sometimes referred to as chronic acid reflux.
-If you are suffering from GERD, you likely have some of the following symptoms:

 - Pain in the chest